Welcome to the SPRINGLAB

 We explore the cognitive and neural basis of social behavior

-Our aim is to contribute to scientific knowledge and clinical applications.
+Our aim is to contribute to both scientific knowledge and its clinical and broader societal applications.

 We are located at the Université catholique de Louvain (Belgium) since 2010